fredfeng/CS162/homework/hw2/README.md

           | Let of expr * expr
 ```

 In this representation, the `Scope of string * expr` case represents the binding operation of declaring a variable name to be in scope in some body expression.
-The previous example `(lambda f. f 0) (lambda x. x + 1)` will be now parsed into the following `expr`:
+The previous example `(lambda f. f 0) (lambda x. let y = x + 1 in y)` will be now parsed into the following `expr`:
 ```ocaml
 App (
     Lambda (Scope ("f", App (Var "f", Num 0))),